-In his book, Sacred Marriage, Gary Thomas said, “A giant thread runs throughout Scripture comparing God’s relationship to his people with the human institution of marriage.”
-(Page 28) What is true in the realm of any marriage relationship is also true of our relationship with Jesus.
-Therefore, we are going to spend the next few weeks learning how to communicate with our Lord and heavenly Bridegroom.
-By communication, though, we are not talking about simply transferring information.
-Rather, we mean the kind of interaction which fosters deeper understanding between two individuals.
-In marriage, this kind of intimacy forges the bounds of endearment.
-Every relationship starts with that.

 With all the advances in technology these days, we can instantly connect with anyone anywhere in the world.
 We have regular phones, Smart phones, Whatsapp, text messaging, email, Facebook, FaceTime and a plethora of other forms of communication right at our fingertips.
-This is how we connect to others.
+This is how we connect with others.
 But, are we really communicating?
 With autocorrect, things can go hilariously wrong.
 If you want a good laugh, just Google -texting gone wrong.
 (You might want to insert clean texting gone wrong, though.)

 Can you give an example of miscommunication that took place through using technology?